pierew/s42-pxe-server/README.md

 * iPXE and syslinux Bootloaderfiles and configuration will be included
 * LDAP AD Authentication & Group Image Assignments
 * MAC Based Image Auto Boot
+* DB Schema will be improved
+* PHP Code will be cleaned